Common methods to handle properties

 Summary

 Provide a print implementation for scripts.
-The routine converts all of its arguments to strings and outputs them char-by-char using jerry_port_print_byte.
+The routine converts all of its arguments to strings and outputs them by using jerry_port_print_buffer.
 The NULL character is output as “\u0000”, other characters are output bytewise.

 Prototype